sikaeducation/sika-graph/README.md

 # Sika Graph

-Given nodes, links, groups, and an optional filter, return the plottable graph data for a Sika Graph.
+Given nodes, links, groups, an optional options object, and an optional filter, return the plottable graph data for a Sika Graph.
+The filter needs to be a part of this (instead of the data being passed in) to prevent the graph thrashing when all of the plot points for the data change.

 ## Installation